ThalesGroup/RISC-V-IoT-Contest/README.rst

 Thanks
 ******

 We would like to thanks Microchip Technology and the RISC-V Foundation for their participation on this contest.
 We also thank John Merrill and John Wilander for their work on the RIPE tool.

 Rules of the Hackathon
 **********************

 The Security Hackathon objective is to propose hardware security counter measures to thwart classical software attacks.
 Entries should be composed of a RISC-V RV32IMC soft cpu in Verilog that can run the proposed attack software.
 The only software modifications authorised are on the compiler and the zephyr configuration.

 Microchip Creative Board
 ------------------------

 The contests' entries will be tested on the Microsemi `Creative Board`_ .
-Licenses for this board are free and can be retrieve from the licensing Microchip webpage.
+Licenses for this board are free and can be retrieve from the `Microsemi Licensing`_ webpage.

 Zephyr RTOS
 -----------